 Our Hughes segment currently uses three satellites, the SPACEWAY 3 satellite, the EchoStar XVII satellite, and the EchoStar XIX satellite, and additional satellite capacity acquired from multiple third-party providers, to provide satellite broadband internet access and communications services to our customers.
-In December 2016, we launched our EchoStar XIX satellite, a next-generation, high throughput geostationary satellite, which provides significant capacity for continued subscriber growth.
+In December 2016, EchoStar launched the EchoStar XIX satellite, a next-generation, high throughput geostationary satellite, which provides significant capacity for continued subscriber growth.
 The EchoStar XIX satellite employs a multi-spot beam, bent pipe Ka-band architecture and provides additional capacity for the Hughes broadband services to our customers in North America and added capacity in certain Central and South American countries and has added capability for aeronautical, enterprise and international broadband services.
 We expect to launch our consumer satellite broadband service in Colombia in the second half of 2017 followed by service in other Central and South American countries.
+EchoStar contributed the EchoStar XIX satellite to us in February 2017.

-In August 2017, we entered into a contract for the design and construction of a new, next-generation, high throughput geostationary satellite, with a planned 2021 launch, that is primarily intended to provide additional capacity for our HughesNet service in North, Central and South America as well as aeronautical and enterprise services.
-Capital expenditures associated with the construction and launch of this satellite will be included in "Corporate and Other" in our segment reporting.
+In August 2017, a subsidiary of EchoStar entered into a contract for the design and construction of a new, next-generation, high throughput geostationary satellite, with a planned 2021 launch, that is primarily intended to provide additional capacity for our HughesNet service in North, Central and South America as well as aeronautical and enterprise services.
+Capital expenditures associated with the construction and launch of this satellite will be included in "Corporate and Other" in EchoStar's segment reporting.